 If you are unable to keep an appointment, please call CAPS at least 24 hours in advance, so that we may make the time slot available to another student seeking service.
 Please assist us in achieving maximum utilization for this important university resource.
 Missing two sessions without giving 24 hours' notice may be grounds for termination.
 You may be required to consult by phone with your therapist about treatment progress before another appointment is scheduled.

-** If you do not provide at least 24 hours' notice when you are unable to attend a scheduled therapy session, a $20 NO SHOW / LATE CANCEL fee will automatically be charged to your student account.
+** If you do not provide at least 24 hours' notice when you are unable to attend a scheduled therapy session, a $20 NO SHOW / LATE CANCEL fee may be charged to your student account.
 Voicemail cancellations are acceptable if we are unable to answer your call.

 Your relationship with CAPS is confidential except: